nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/SS_SHIPS_DOCKS.md

 ## Handling Click Event

-Add the following click event listener to the hauler list module and capture the DOM element that was clicked.
+Add the following click event listener to the shipping ships list module and capture the DOM element that was clicked.
 The algorithm is included.
 Review it carefully.

 ```js
 document.addEventListener(